Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **Method name:** reward

-**Description:** Provide the reward directly, and the reason for the reward can be customized
+**Description:** Provide the reward directly.
+The reason for the reward can be customized.

 **Example:**